donmorton/don.gg-backend/README.md

-# Yumi Backend
+# Don.gg Backend
-The backend portion of the interview test for Yumi.
+The backend portion for my personal website

 ## Set up
 Project set up documented on MacOS.
 Please contact the Donald Morton or update the documentation if set up varies by machine.